Flutter CTO Report 2024

 • Simple first version.
 Some features are useless for your current audience so in the first phase of your product you need to stay focused on its core.
 Keep in mind what problem your product is going to solve and what is necessary from the user’s perspective to achieve that.
 Try to limit the complexity of the first version of your SaaS solution.

 • The user feedback loop.
-This strategy allows your development team to implement continuous product improvement.
+This strategy allows your SaaS product development team to implement continuous product improvement.
 Deliver a functional and usable SaaS application to the market and iterate over time based on users' opinions and suggestions.
 Over time you will discover what might be missing in your product or which part of it is unnecessary.

 These Agile methodologies ensure you don’t waste time building the perfect SaaS solution right from the start.
 Creating the ideal product takes time and requires good market understanding.
 It is challenging to gather all the data and opinions before the product is launched.
 When a product is built according to an agile / scrum approach, it means, by definition, continuous change management and product improvement as it develops.